 - painted all the cabinets and the refrigerator wood panels with white cabinet paint (used INSL-X Cabinet Coat Urethane Acrylic Satin paint)

-- all of the walls, the dinette booths, and the bunk beds were painted tan colors
+- all of the walls, the dinette booths, and the bunk beds were painted a light tan color

-- painted the closet and bathroom doors with an off-white paint
+- painted the closet and bathroom doors with an off-white interior paint

-- used a black matte spray paint for all of the cabinet hardware, the doorknobs, and the bathroom towel rods black matte
+- used a black matte spray paint for all of the cabinet hardware, the doorknobs, and the bathroom towel rods

 - painted all table tops with a chalkboard paint